laravel/docs/broadcasting.md

 Laravel's event broadcasting allows you to broadcast your server-side Laravel events to your client-side JavaScript application using a driver-based approach to WebSockets.
 Currently, Laravel ships with [Pusher Channels](https://pusher.com/channels) and Redis drivers.
 The events may be easily consumed on the client-side using the [Laravel Echo](#installing-laravel-echo) Javascript package.

-Events are broadcast over "channels", which may be specified as public or private.
+Events are broadcast over "channels," which may be specified as public or private.
 Any visitor to your application may subscribe to a public channel without any authentication or authorization; however, in order to subscribe to a private channel, a user must be authenticated and authorized to listen on that channel.

 <a name="using-example-application"></a>
 ### Using An Example Application